tinybirdco/flappy-tinybird/README.md

   `type` LowCardinality(String),
   `timestamp` DateTime64(3)
   ```

+> _Note_: When modifying the data types, you may get an alert that 'Some rows could end up in quarantine'.
+You can safely disregard it if you are certain about your changes.

 8. Click on **Advanced Settings**, **Sorting Key** and select `name`.

 9. Once you have adjusted the schema, rename the Data Source to `confluent_events` and click **Create Data Source**.